Why we did this project

 - why poor administration happens

-- opportunities for making improvements to NHS administration in future.
+- opportunities for making improvements to NHS administration in the future.

 The first stage of our work involved a review of the available literature and data relating to NHS administration.
 We also analysed a sample of comments posted on the Care Opinion website, the findings from which are set out in this blog.

-We are now in the process of engaging with patients and service users and with NHS staff to explore the issues above.
+We have engaged with patients and service users and with NHS staff to explore the issues above.
 Specifically:

-- Local Healthwatch are carrying out engagement work with patients and the public in five areas.
-This will involve a mix of patients, ranging from those who use NHS services only occasionally to those who have regular contact with multiple services.
+- Local Healthwatch carried out engagement work with patients and the public in five areas.
+This involved a mix of patients, ranging from those who use NHS services only occasionally to those who have regular contact with multiple services.

-- National Voices is carrying out interviews and workshops with their member charities and patients, with a particular focus on those with long-term conditions who use multiple services and people affected by inequalities.
+- National Voices carried out interviews and workshops with their member charities and patients, with a particular focus on those with long-term conditions who use multiple services and people affected by inequalities.

-- The King’s Fund is carrying out interviews with NHS staff, covering a mix of services and staff roles.
+- The King’s Fund is carried out interviews with NHS staff, covering a mix of services and staff roles.

-The King’s Fund will draw together the findings from these three strands of work into a final report.
+The King’s Fund then drew together the findings from these three strands of work into a final report.